 \textbf{Assumption~\ref{ass:shared} (shared marginal).} We assume $\PM(C,Y) = \PT(C,Y)$.
 This holds when the multimodal model is trained on text-centric tasks (transcription, captioning).
 Violations add a marginal-shift term independent of representation geometry.

-\textbf{Generality of the GMI constraint.} The mechanism described in the main text is not architectural: any multimodal LLM whose decoder was trained under a text-dominated objective has a text-shaped scoring rule, regardless of whether the adapter is a linear projection, MLP, Q-Former, perceiver resampler, or discrete codebook.
-The GMI constraint applies to multimodal modelling in general: unless the training objective explicitly targets each modality, the decoder remains indifferent to non-text directions.
+\textbf{Generality of the GMI constraint.} The mechanistic explanation is not architectural: the text-shaped scoring rule of the multimodal LLM decoder is conditioned only on the text-dominating training objective, and holds regardless of the adapter implementation (linear projection, MLP, Q-Former, perceiver resampler, discrete codebook, etc.).
+The GMI constraint is more broadly relevant for multimodal modelling: in the absence of a training objective that explicitly seeks out each modality, the decoder will remain indifferent to non-text directions.